Capacities, in the DNA, can be expressed, switched on or switched off, like a plugin that provides additional functionality in a software.

 Past performance is quite a reliable predictor of future performance… But your wishful thinking blocks it from your view.

-It is not the glorious picture I have of myself, but it is the truth.
+It is not the glorious picture I have of myself, but it is how it has been.

-This new circumstance will require of me to do things that are out of character for me, that may be painful, that I don't know how to do.
-And, of course, I hate it.
-But I will do it... unless the pressure disappears (the circumstance).
+The new circumstance I need will require of me to do things that are out of character for me, that may be painful, that I don’t know how to do.
+And, of course, I will hate it.
+But I will do it… unless the pressure disappears (the circumstance).
 Because, it seems, without an outside pressure I am not likely to go to the next level.

 I am not even sure I can do it, although I probably can.
-But I never tried.
+But I’ve never tried.

-Eventually, I guess, I'll reach a level of comfort where I can lock the new gains in.
+Eventually, I’ll reach a level of comfort where I can lock the new gains in.

 How long will this take?
 Muscle test says that I can start consolidating in about 67 days.